-Within the limitations of the regulations and this plan, a participant family or an applicant familythat has been issued a voucher has the right to use tenant-based voucher assistance to lease a unitanywhere in the United States providing that the unit is located within the jurisdiction of a PHA administering a tenant-based voucher program [24 CFR 982.353(b)].
+Within the limitations of the regulations and this plan, a participant family or an applicant familythat has been issued a voucher has the right to use tenant-based voucher assistance to lease a unitarywhere in the United States providing that the unit is located within the jurisdiction of a PHA administering a tenant-based voucher program [24 CFR 982.353(b)].
 The process by which a family obtains a voucher from one PHA and uses it to lease a unit in the jurisdiction of another PHA is known as portability.
 The first PHA is called the initial PHA.
+The second is called the receiving PHA.